 I’ve been sampling for a garment for the TNNA fashion show which is coming up in June.
 I didn’t have a lot of yarn for sampling and I had a lot of ideas I wanted to explore.
-So, to maximize my warp, I tied onto the back with tie-up cords from our Schacht floor looms.
+So, to maximize the warp on my Cricket Loom, I tied onto the back with tie-up cords from our Schacht floor looms.
 I like these because they don’t stretch and are pre-measured.
 After threading my reed I tied my warp groups in about 3/4″ bundles.
 I looped the tie-up cords around the apron bar with the plastic connector at the bar.
 Finally, I attached the warp bundles to the tie-up cords with lark’s head knots.
 Simple.
 Fast.

 Why didn’t I direct warp for this project–which is a super way to get the maximum length out of a warp?
 I chose to use a warping board for this sample because I wanted to alternate ends in the heddle and also thread some ends randomly.
 Measuring my warp first on the warping board gave me a little more freedom when I threaded.
 In this case, I thought it would also be the faster way.